nlesc-nano/CAT/docs/4_optional.rst

         at the path specified in :ref:`Path`.

-    .. attribute:: optional.core.dummy
+    .. attribute:: optional.core.anchor

         :Parameter:     * **Type** - :class:`str` or :class:`int`
                         * **Default value** – ``17``

-        Atomic number of symbol of the core dummy atoms.
+        Atomic number of symbol of the core anchor atoms.

         The atomic number or atomic symbol of the atoms in the core which are to be replaced with ligands.
-Alternatively, dummy atoms can be manually specified with the core_indices variable.
+Alternatively, anchor atoms can be manually specified with the core_indices variable.

+        This optiona can alternatively be provided as ``optional.core.dummy``.

     .. attribute:: optional.core.allignment